Estimating WebRTC Video QoE Metrics Without Using Application Headers: Evaluation

-We observe higher errors for both heuristics in comparison to the ML methods, except in the case of \teams.
-Moreover, the errors are systemic with median relative bitrate error consistently exceeding zero across all VCAs for both heuristics.
+We observe higher errors for both heuristics compared to the ML methods, except in the case of \teams.
+Moreover, the errors are systemic, with median relative bitrate error consistently exceeding zero across all VCAs for both heuristics.
 This is because neither of these heuristics considers any application-layer overheads, such as due to encoding metadata.
-It should be noted that we do take into account the overhead due to fixed portion of the RTP headers, i.e., 12 bytes.
-However, incorporating encoding overheads remains challenging even with RTP headers, as these parts of the traffic are encrypted.
+It should be noted that we do consider the overhead due to the fixed portion of the RTP headers, i.e., 12 bytes.
+However, incorporating encoding overheads remains challenging even with RTP headers, as those parts of the traffic are encrypted.
 The ML methods, on the other hand, can address these systemic errors by training on video bitrate values observed at the application level.

 \paragraph{Feature importance for \ipml method}.
-Figure~\ref{fig:fimp-bitrate-webex-ip} shows the top-5 important features for the \ipml method in the case of \webex.
+Figure~\ref{fig: fimp-bitrate-webex-ip} shows the top 5 important features of the \ipml method in the case of \webex.
 As expected, the feature \textit{\# bytes} has the highest importance.
 In fact, that is the case across all three VCAs.
 Most of the other important features also relate to data volumes, such as \textit{Size [mean]} and \textit{\# packets}.
-Interestingly, we do not observe any semantics-based features among the top-5 features, except for \textit{\# unique sizes}, which appears as the fourth most imortant feature for \webex.
+Interestingly, we do not observe any semantics-based features among the top-5 features, except for \textit{\# unique sizes}, which appears as the fourth most imortant{important} feature for \webex.
 This is because video bitrate is inherently correlated with observed throughput.
-In fact, we find that the top-5 features for the \rtpml method are also derived from flow statistics features (see Figure~\ref{fig:bitrate-fimp-rtp}).
+In fact, the top 5 features of the \rtpml method are also found to be derived from flow statistics (see Figure~\ref{fig:bitrate-fimp-rtp} { in Appendix}).